The ZIP File

 • Framer Analytics – use Plausible or Umami instead.
 Both are privacy-friendly and free to self-host.

 Everything else transfers.
 Your design, your content, your SEO.
-All preserved in files you own forever.
+All in files you own forever.
+For form replacements, see our guide on adding forms to exported Framer sites.
+Ready to try it?
+Use our Framer to HTML converter.

 See it yourself